-For one out of the nine project types (and one additional type under certain circumstances), the relevant quantification methodologies include emissions sources in the calculation of emission reductions that occur at other sites than where the project is implemented and, at the same time, there is a material risk that these emission reductions may also be issued carbon credits under a different project and therefore claimed by other entities.
+For three project types (and one additional type under certain circumstances), the relevant quantification methodologies include emissions sources in the calculation of emission reductions that occur at other sites than where the project is implemented and, at the same time, there is a material risk that these emission reductions may also be issued carbon credits under a different project and therefore claimed by other entities.
 For this reason, the scoring of these project types depends on the carbon crediting program's provisions to address the risk of indirect overlaps:

 - Efficient cookstoves: Under this project type, the owner of a cookstove project receives credits for reducing woody biomass consumption, which results in maintaining or increasing carbon stocks on the relevant land areas.
 An indirect overlap could, for example, happen if at the same time an owner of an improved forest management project implemented on these land areas receives credits from enhanced forest stocks achieved as a result of the cookstove project. - Household biodigesters (where emission reductions are claimed from reducing the consumption of non-renewable biomass): Under this project type, some projects claim emission reductions from reducing the consumption of non-renewable biomass.
 Similar to efficient cookstoves, this results in maintaining or increasing carbon stocks on the relevant land areas.
-An indirect overlap could, for example, happen if an owner of an improved forest management project implemented on these land areas receives credits from enhanced forest stocks achieved as a result of the biodigester project.

-The program provisions thus matter for the latter two project types.
+An indirect overlap could, for example, happen if an owner of an improved forest management project implemented on these land areas receives credits from enhanced forest stocks achieved as a result of the biodigester project. - Commercial afforestation and Establishment of natural forests: Indirect overlaps could occur in various ways.
+First, indirect overlaps could occur with jurisdictional REDD+ activities.
+However, such overlaps are not yet addressed under the CCQI scoring methodology and are therefore not considered in this assessment.
+Second, indirect overlaps could occur with projects that claim emission reductions or removals from enhancing the use of biomass from the respective land areas.
+These projects may use the biomass in different ways: as fuel, such as projects using biomass for power generation; as feedstock, such as projects using biomass instead of fossil fuels to produce plastics, or to store the carbon, such as biomass energy carbon capture and storage (BECCS) or the storage of carbon in woody building materials.
+This risk applies to all forestry project types, with the exception of establishment of natural forest where biomass may not be extracted for commercial purposes.
+However, any extraction of biomass from the project area would imply a decline in the amount of biomass stored in the land area, and thus be deducted from future issuances (or accounted for under non-permanence provisions).
+This form of overlap would thus not lead to double issuance.
+Third, indirect overlaps could occur with projects that reduce the use of non-renewable biomass, such as efficient cookstove projects or household biodigester projects.
+If such projects are implemented in proximity to the land areas of the forestry project, both projects may claim the emission reductions or removal from the same enhancement or preservation of carbon stocks.
+This risk applies to all forestry project types.